Luxury resort condominium with pool, lounge chairs, fitness center, and parking — flat-vector editorial illustration

 Key Takeaways

-• Resort fees are mandatory charges that cover shared amenity access, typically $15 to $75+ per night
+• Resort fees are mandatory, non-negotiable charges — typically $15 to $75+ per night — imposed by HOAs or resort management companies, not the host

-• They are most common in condo-hotel and HOA-managed properties where the association requires the fee
+• They are most common in condo-hotel, beachfront, and resort-community properties where shared amenity costs are allocated across all guests

-• Airbnb does not have a dedicated resort fee field, so hosts must disclose the fee clearly in their listing
+• Airbnb has no dedicated resort fee field; hosts must disclose the fee in their listing description or pricing section to avoid disputes

-• Beach access and equipment (chairs, umbrellas, towels)
+• Beach access and equipment (chairs, umbrellas, kayaks, towels)

 • Wi-Fi and business center access